One-com/knockout.autocomplete/README.md

 #### renderSuggestion (default function that highlights the match)

 Here is a rendering function the item without highlighting the match:

-#### className

-A css class that will be applied to the menu element.

-#### visible

-An observable that decides whether the completion menu is shown.

 ```js
 function (completionItem) {